-IMC-1C11 Uses, Dosage, Side Effects, Food Interaction and all others data.
+IMC-1C11 Uses, Dosage, Side Effects and more

 IMC-1C11 is an anti-angiogenesis agent.
 It is a chimeric anti-kinase insert domain-containing receptor (KDR) antibody that blocks VEGFR-KDR interaction and inhibits VEGFR-induced endothelial cell proliferation.
 IMC-1C11 is used for treatment of patients with liver metastases from colorectal carcinoma.